Are you on the lookout for new leather boots?

 If this is your very first time getting leather boots, you may need to be a bit cautious.
 Leather shoes are quite notorious for causing blisters.
 It might discourage you later on when you feel that tinge as you wear them.

 But don’t worry.
-Like in most footwear, whether leather shoes or slip-on sandals, everything will be fine after the break in period.
-That is, if you got the right leather boots for your size.
+Like in most footwear, whether leather shoes or slip-on sandals, everything will be fine after the break-in period.
+That is if you have the right leather boots for your size.

-This article will tell you some pretty simple hacks on making the break in process easy and fast.
+This article will tell you some pretty simple hacks for making the break-in process easy and fast.
 They don’t require rocket science, nor will you need to exert too much effort.

-In no time, your new boots will be so comfy; you will love wearing them all day.
+In no time, your new boots will be so comfy that you will love wearing them all day.

 Understanding Your Leather Boots